Megatrends in Beauty: Dive Inside the Next Wave of Tech

 Evidence-Based Claims: We see a strong trend of technology being used to build quantitative data (in consumer trials and commercial use) to demonstrate efficacy and backup marketing claims of product performance and benefits.
 Imagine if you could follow every customer and see what they see, feel what they feel, and understand if your product is performing as intended?
 Nobody wants to claim a product benefit (e.g., reduces wrinkles, moisturizes skin, makes you look younger) if it doesn’t exist.
 Forward-thinking companies will turn to technology for a deeper understanding of their customers, in order to develop more innovative products and market evidence-based claims.

-Evidence-Based Results for Consumers: Many skincare products require that the customer stick to a treatment regime for an extended periods of time, often months-on-end before results are noticeable.
+Evidence-Based Results for Consumers: Many skincare products require that the customer stick to a treatment regime for an extended period of time, often months-on-end before results are noticeable.
 Consumers want to know that the product will meet their needs.
 After they purchase, they want proof that it’s working and they want to track changes over time to prove it.

 Synapse is a product development firm.
 We work with the best companies in the world to drive innovation and introduce cutting-edge devices that positively impact our lives.
 Fueled by a desire to solve complex engineering challenges, we develop products that transform brands and accelerate advances in technology.